 We use a statistical model to estimate the expected collection rate for each Consumer Loan at the time of assignment.
 We continue to evaluate the expected collection rate of each Consumer Loan subsequent to assignment.
 Our evaluation becomes more accurate as the Consumer Loans age, as we use actual performance data in our forecast.
 By comparing our current expected collection rate for each Consumer Loan with the rate we projected at the time of assignment, we are able to assess the accuracy of our initial forecast.
-The following table compares our forecast of Consumer Loan collection rates as of March 31, 2013, with the forecasts as of December 31, 2012, and at the time of assignment, segmented by year of assignment:
+The following table compares our forecast of Consumer Loan collection rates as of June 30, 2013, with the forecasts as of March 31, 2013, as of December 31, 2012, and at the time of assignment, segmented by year of assignment: